dipterix/filearray/README.md

 * `sqrt`: `|x|` (modulus)
 * `normalize`: `x / |x|` (unit length)

-Note: when array data range is large (say `x[[1]]=1`, but `x[[2]]=10^20`), `collapse` method might lose precision.
-This is `double` only uses 8 bytes of memory space.
-When calculating summations, R internally uses `long double` to prevent precision loss, but current `filearray` implementation does not, causing floating error around 16 decimal place.
-However, the relative difference to the native implementation is marginal (by floating number).

-## Notes on `Complex` type
+## Notes on precision

-In native `R`, complex numbers are combination of two `double` numbers - real and imaginary (total 16 bytes).
+1. `complex` numbers: In native `R`, complex numbers are combination of two `double` numbers - real and imaginary (total 16 bytes).
 In `filearray`, complex numbers are coerced to two `float` numbers and store each number in 8 bytes.
 This conversion will gain performance speed, but lose precision at around 8 decimal place.
 For example, `1.0000001` will be store as `1`, or `123456789` will be stored as `123456792` (first 7 digits are accurate).

-Please be aware of this "feature" when choosing complex data type.
+2. `float` type: Native R does not have float type.
+All numeric values are stored in double precision.
+Since float numbers use half of the space, float arrays can be faster when hard drive speed is the bottle-neck (see [performance comparisons](https://dipterix.org/filearray/articles/performance.html)).
+However coercing double to float comes at costs: a). float number has less precision b). float number has smaller range ($3.4\times 10^{38}$) than double ($1.7\times 10^{308}$) hence use with caution when data needs high precision or the max is super large.

+3. `collapse` function: when data range is large (say `x[[1]]=1`, but `x[[2]]=10^20`), `collapse` method might lose precision.
+This is `double` only uses 8 bytes of memory space.
+When calculating summations, R internally uses `long double` to prevent precision loss, but current `filearray` implementation uses `double`, causing floating error around 16 decimal place.